 - In the end, change the font color for both the columns and make female column’s alignment to right and male’s to left.

-It’s one of my list of the advanced Excel charts and graphs.
-I hope you found this tip useful, but no tell me one thing.
+It’s one of my lists of advanced Excel charts and graphs.
+I hope you found this tip useful, but do tell me one thing.

 Have you ever used a pyramid chart?
-Or, do you any other way to create it?
+Or, do you have any other way to create it?

 Share your views with me in the comment section, I’d love to hear from you.
 And, please don’t forget to share this tip with your friends.

 More Charting Tips and Tutorials

 - How to Add a Horizontal Line in a Chart in Excel

 - How to Add a Vertical Line in a Chart in Excel